fabiohecht/kafka-bookstore-tutorial/README.md

 From the MySQL prompt, explore the two tables:

     SHOW TABLES;
-    SELECT * FROM BOOK;
+    SELECT * FROM book;
-    SELECT * FROM CUSTOMERS;
+    SELECT * FROM customers;

 When you are done, exit with ctrl+D.

 ### Stream MySQL changes into Kafka

 The Docker Compose set of containers includes one for Kafka Connect with the Confluent Platform connectors present (covering JDBC, HDFS, S3, and Elasticsearch), and another for Kafka Connect with the Debezium MySQL CDC connector.

+Kafka Connect jobs are configured via API calls.
+There are also GUIs layers available.
+We'll use curl to call the APIs directly.

 To configure Debezium, run the follow call to the Kafka Connect REST endpoint: